My name’s Nerm and I do a bunch of stuff with music, events and media. I love making new things happen and remixing culture.

-I founded Shiva Soundsystem in 2000 with musicians performing in my DJ sets.
-This then turned into an organisation with a large warehouse HQ in Hackney that ran loads of clubnights and a record label.
-We’ve toured India every year since 2002 and played Glastonbury Festival since 2000.
+I then founded Shiva Soundsystem in 2000 with musicians evolving my DJ sets in to a live band.
+This then turned into an organisation with a large warehouse HQ in Hackney that ran hundreds of clubnights, programmed festivals, had a shed-load of associated artists and a record label.

-I love playing with audio and have soundtracked films, tv shows, catwalks, art and photography exhibitions.
-Here’s a project I did with photographer Jason Taylor called Driven (307 MB).
-I’ve done remixes and tracks for Shiva Soundsystem Recordings and other labels.
-They’re usually more danceable when I work with D-Code.
+I love playing with audio and have soundtracked cinematically released feature films, TV shows, catwalks, art and photography exhibitions.
+I’ve done remixes and tracks for Shiva Soundsystem Recordings and other labels and artists.
+They’re usually more danceable and radio-friendly when I work with D-Code.

-I’ve written a few things.
-Columns in international publications about alternative music and culture, blogged for the BBC and had pieces in Time Out and The Independent.
+I’ve written a few things too.
+Columns in international publications about alternative music and culture, blogged for the BBC and had pieces in Time Out, Rolling Stone and The Independent.

 I still throw large events and programme festivals.
 I oversee media and campaigns for brands, institutions and closely associated bands & artists I help develop.